Holcim wins better terms to get Lafarge tie-up back on track

 PARIS/ZURICH Switzerland's Holcim HOLN.VX and France's Lafarge LAFP.PA have agreed new terms for their plan to create the world's top cement business, giving unhappy shareholders in the Swiss company a better deal but leaving a key leadership question unanswered.

-While the merger is back on track after a rocky few weeks, the deal could still founder over who will run the combined entity with annual sales of more than 30 billion euros (21 billion pounds).
+While the merger is back on track after a rocky few weeks, the deal could still founder over who will run the combined entity with annual sales of more than 30 billion euros ($32 billion).

 After days of intense negotiations, the two companies agreed Lafarge shareholders would now receive nine Holcim shares for every 10 Lafarge shares they hold rather than the one-for-one ratio agreed when the deal was unveiled in April last year.